Year of the Six Emperors: Pupienus, Balbinus and Gordian III

 Meanwhile, Maximinus, now declared a public enemy, had already begun to march on Rome with another army.
-The senate's previous candidates, the Gordians, had failed to defeat him, and knowing that they stood to die if he succeeded, the senate needed a new emperor.
+The Senate, knowing that they stood to die if he emerged victorious, needed a new emperor.
 With no other candidates in view, they elected two elderly senators, Pupienus and Balbinus (who had both been part of a special senatorial commission to deal with Maximinus), as joint emperors.

 This choice was not popular with the people, however, and mobs threw stones and sticks at the new emperors.
-Therefore, Gordian III, the thirteen-year-old grandson of Gordian I, was nominated as heir to the throne in order to appease the population of the capital, which was still loyal to the Gordian family.
+Therefore, Gordian III, the thirteen-year-old grandson of Gordian I, was nominated as heir to the throne in order to appease the residents of the capital, who were still loyal to the Gordian family.

 Pupienus was sent at the head of an army to face Maximinus, and Balbinus stayed in Rome.
 Meanwhile, Maximinus was also having problems.
 In early February, he reached the city of Aquileia, to find that it had declared for his three enemies.
 Maximinus besieged the city, but without success.
-Discontent due to this failure, the lack of success in the campaign in general, lack of supplies and the strong opposition from the senate, forced his legionaries to rethink their allegiance.
-Soldiers of the II Parthica killed Maximinus in his tent, along with his son Maximus (who had been appointed heir in 236), and surrendered to Pupienus at the end of June.
+Discontent due to this failure, the lack of success in the campaign in general, lack of supplies and the strong opposition from the Senate, caused his men to rethink their allegiance.
+Soldiers of the Legio II Parthica killed Maximinus in his tent, along with his son Maximus (who had been appointed heir in 236), and surrendered to Pupienus at the end of June.
 Maximinus' and his son's corpses were decapitated and their heads carried to Rome.
 For saving Rome from a public enemy, the soldiers were pardoned and sent back to their provinces.

 The co-emperor then returned to Rome, only to find the city in riot.
-Balbinus had not managed to control the situation, and the city had burned in a fire, resulting in mutiny.
+Balbinus had not managed to control the situation, and the city had burned in a fire, resulting in rebellion.
 With both emperors present, the situation calmed down, but the unease remained.

 Coins from their reign show one of them on one side and two clasped hands on the other to show their joint power, yet their relationship was clouded with suspicion from the start, with each fearing assassination by the other.
-They were planning an enormous double campaign, Pupienus against the Parthians and Balbinus against the Carpians (Grant says against the Goths and the Persians, respectively), but they quarrelled frequently and could not agree or trust each other.
+They were planning an enormous double campaign, Pupienus against the Parthians and Balbinus against the Carpians (Grant says against the Goths and the Persians, respectively), but they quarreled frequently and could not agree or trust each other.

 It was during one of these heated discussions that the Praetorian Guard decided to intervene.
 They stormed into the room containing the emperors, seized them both, stripped them, dragged them naked through the streets, tortured and eventually murdered them.
 On the same day, Gordian III was proclaimed sole emperor (238–244), though in reality his advisors exercised most of his power.
 Together Pupienus and Balbinus had ruled for only 99 days.